rdohms/Tweester/readme.txt

 == Description ==

-This plugin allows you to show a list of twitter users who tweeted a selected text.
-It can be used to list people who support your cause for example and display them in a WP page.
+This plugin allows you to build a list of twitter users who tweeted a selected text and display it in a page on your blog.

+Say for instance you are working with a charity, let's say Charity:Water and you want to show a list of people who have been speaking about it on twitter.
+You can go ahead and create a query based on "#charity:water" for example.
+The plugin will then search for people who have tweeted this and begin building a list of them.
+By adding a tag to you page the plugin will then render a pretty list of all users, their pictures a links back to their twitter accounts.

+This can be use in various situations, it only depends on how creative you get with your queries.

 == Installation ==